Swedish neutrality: Global surveillance disclosure

-As a result of Edward Snowden's disclosures, the notion of Swedish neutrality in international politics has been called into question.
-In an alleged internal document dating from the year 2006, the U.S. National Security Agency acknowledged that its "relationship" with Sweden is "protected at the Top Secret level because of that nation’s political neutrality."
+Despite Sweden's formal neutrality, Edward Snowden's disclosures suggest intelligence links with the US and its allies.
+In an alleged internal document dating from the year 2006, the U.S. National Security Agency acknowledged that its "relationship" with Sweden is "protected at the Top Secret level because of that nation's political neutrality."
 Specific details of Sweden's cooperation with members of the UKUSA Agreement include how: